 • Social robotics (Erasmus University, department Medical ethics and Philosophy, 2017)

-• Understanding authenticity ethics and moral debates on emerging technologies
+• Contributing to ethical debates on emerging technologies

 • Critical thinking